-A 32 kilometre radius around the City Hall of Winnipeg shall comprise a free zone.
+25 road kilometres around the City Halls of Regina and Saskatoon shall comprise a free zone.

-b) 32 Km to 100 Km Radius Zone:
+b) 25 Road Km to 100 Road Km Zone:

-On those projects that are located within the 32 kilometre to 100 kilometre radius from the City Hall of Winnipeg, the Employer shall supply suitable transportation to and from the project and mutually agreed pick-up points, or pay a transportation rate as set out in the Wage and Benefit Schedule per radius kilometre for each day worked or reported for work, from the 32 kilometre radius to the project and return.
+On those projects that are located within the 25 road kilometres to 100 road kilometres from the City Halls of Regina and Saskatoon, the Employer shall supply suitable transportation to and from the project and mutually agreed pick-up points, or pay a transportation rate as set out in the Wage and Benefit Schedule, per road kilometre for each day worked or reported for work, from the 25 road kilometre free zone to the project and return.

-c) Projects over 100 Km Radius Zone:
+c) Projects over 100 Road Km Zone:

-Notwithstanding Article 19.02, for purposes of initial and terminal transportation expenses, on those projects over 100 kilometre radius from the City Hall of Winnipeg, the Employer shall pay a transportation rate as set out in the Wage and Benefit Schedule per radius kilometre from the edge of the 32 kilometre radius free zone of the respective city hall to and from the project.
+Notwithstanding Article 19.02, for purposes of initial and terminal transportation expenses, on those projects over 100 road kilometres from the City Hall of Regina, the Employer shall pay a transportation rate as set out in the Wage and

+Benefit Schedule, per road kilometre from the edge of the 25 road kilometre free zone of the respective city hall to and from the project.

-If the project is accessible only by airplane the employee shall receive the actual cost of the air fare.
+If the project is accessible only by airplane the employee shall receive the actual cost of the airfare.